Virtus Verona: History

 The club was founded in 1921 as Unione Sportiva Virtus Borgo Venezia.

 Virtus Verona, the third football club in Verona behind Chievo and Hellas Verona, is a unique case in Italy of a club whose chairman, Luigi Fresco, had also been the head coach of the first team for over 41 years, since 1982, after the other historic president Sinibaldo Nocini, who was in charge for 20 years.
 The club is also notable for being the only Italian professional football team to field a reserve team in the regional amateur divisions.

 The club was promoted into professionalism for its first time ever at the end of the 2012–13 season, after winning the national playoff tournament in which they were qualified as fourth-placed in the Girone C of Serie D.

 At the end of the 2017–18 season, the club return into professionalism, in Serie C, the third tier of Italian football.

 Colours and badge

 The social colours are red and blue, traditionally arranged in vertical stripes.

 The club's historical badge is an ancile red palate, closed externally by a white crown, suitable to contain the social name (sometimes written in abbreviated form).

 In 2014 this badge was replaced by a shield, in which the corporate name is simplified in Associazione Virtus Verona: the first and third words are placed in the palate field, while the second (coloured red) is placed in a curved white band placed in a shield.

-The bage from 2014 to 2022.
+The badge from 2014 to 2022.